Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 - Give it a name.
 - Decide what it wants and what that means for the players and the world if the Evil succeeds.
 - Choose a weakness for the Evil so that the players can defeat it for good.
-    - If they do not propely exploit the Evil's weakness then it will come back.
+    - If they do not properly exploit the Evil's weakness then it will come back.
     - Weaknesses should not be "hates being stabbed".
 It should be something unique and specific to the Evil.
-(Eg. Vampires being staked to the ground by wood, or aliens being alergic to copper.)
+(Eg. Vampires being staked to the ground by wood, or aliens being allergic to copper.)

 ![Monster Example](/img/drawn-to-evil/evil.png)